Your Emergency Dentist in Cedar Park, TX

 For extreme tooth pain that you cannot determine any particular cause of, try rinsing the mouth with warm salt water and flossing gently.
 Do not put any kind of medication or painkillers directly on the affected area.
 See your dentist so that he can examine and diagnose the cause and recommend treatment so that you can be relieved of pain and get back to your daily life!

-Don’t Delay Emergency Care!
-Schedule an Appointment Now
+Don’t Delay Emergency Dental Care, Schedule an Appointment Now!

 Our office accepts most major insurances, and we do offer the Gloss Dental Discount plan for those who do not have insurance.